LordMZTE/dotfiles/setup/README.md

-Racket code for installing my dotfiles.
+Racket code for installing my dotfiles as well as some modules for the build.zig file.